backstitch/api/source/includes/_widget.md

 <aside class="success">This code works as a bootstrapper so it won't conflict with the loading of the rest of your page and will always load the latest version of the 1.0 widget.</aside>

+### Opening Results

+Clicking on a result by default will open the link in a new window or tab (depending on your browser).
+Passing the "open_in_widget=true" parameter will cause results to open in a pop-up modal, never taking the user off your page where the widget is embedded.

+To close this modal once opened, the user can either press the escape key, click off the modal, or click the "X" in the upper-right corner of the modal.

+This modal can also be custom-styled by passing the "content_theme=none" parameter.

 ### Widget URL Parameters

 | Parameter | Required | Description |